IRobL/myblog/_posts/2019-03-19-kubernetes-on-bare-metal.markdown

 Deployments are a really fun concept in kubernetes.
 Basically, to create an app running, all you need is to create a deployment, and several kubernetes primitives will be created to support your app running.
 Those primitives are:

 - Replicasets: These shepherd-like objects look over your pods and increase or decrease the number that are running to match the number of 'backup/ load balancing' pods you desire.
 - Pods:  These are the dog-like objects that execute the linux application in a container.
-Advanced people sometimes stick two containers in a single pod so they can speak directly to eachother over localhost, but let's not get into the weeds here ;)
+Advanced people sometimes stick two containers in a single pod so they can speak directly to each other over localhost, but let's not get into the weeds here ;)
 - Services:  These objects are the ears of your containers.
 They allow your dogs to hear the commands of their loving shepherd and perform the work requested of them.
+Sadly this primitive actually needs to be created separately from our deployment :(

 Go ahead, inspect all these lovely objects: